 Hence, their position is structurally similar to the liberal view of perceptual justification, which can be characterized as holding:

+,

 where E is one’s sensory experience with content that p.

 Coliva (2019b) rehearses the difficulties that beset each of these views and, like in the perceptual case, she proposes to endorse a moderate account of testimonial justification.
 Once again, the structural similarity between the moderate account of perceptual justification (defended in Coliva 2015) and the moderate account of testimonial justification is striking.
 The former holds: